gavinelliott/blog/src/content/blog/a-stand-up-retro-or-planning-does-not-make-you-agile.md

 ---
 title: 'A stand up, retro or planning does not make you agile'
-description: 'Exploring the difference between doing agile ceremonies and truly being agile'
+description: 'Understanding the true meaning of being agile beyond ceremonies.'
 pubDate: '2016-09-20'
 ---